wobufetmaster/CS474-Set-Theory-DSL/README.md

 **strict_eval** is the same as **eval** from previous assignments, with no changes.
 I thought that eval worked fine as an interpreter for the DSL expressions, and that the tests ensured that it worked well.
 I figured that if it worked correctly, there was no sense in modifying it, and that it would make much more sense to just wrap it in a function that provided the additional functionality that was required for this homework.
+I think that this also does a good job of cleanly separating the code for partial evaluation and optimization.

 Throwing exceptions when undefined variables were encountered is required in order for those tests to work correctly, so this was the only way that I could find to maintain this backwards compatibility.